dvejsada/PID_integration/readme.md

 # PID Departure Board integration

-The custom component is currently in BETA. **Beware of using it in your production instance** (may cause unexpected behaviour or crashes).

-This custom component provides a departures board information for the selected stops.
+This custom component provides a departures board information for the selected stops of the Prague Integrated Transport [PID](http://www.pid.cz/).

 Multiple departure boards can be configured.